vijay176us/istio-workshop-solo/istio-expert/03-multi-tenancy.md

     - "recommendation-ns/*"
 ```

+Deploy the following Sidecar resource to the `web-api-ns`:

 ```bash
 kubectl apply -f labs/03/sidecar-team-a.yaml -n web-api-ns
 ```

-Acting as team B, deploy the Sidecar resource to the `recommendation-ns` and `purchase-history-ns` namespaces:
+Acting as team B, you want to restrict all of the services owned by the team to reach out ONLY to the team's namespaces (`recommendation-ns` and `purchase-history-ns`) on port `8080`, and the `istio-system` namespace:

 ```
 apiVersion: networking.istio.io/v1beta1